_ [Contents]

 2

-Keep in mind that in the formula PQ=(PQQP)/2 we are assuming both P and Q are vectors (grade=1).
-This is a very useful formula, but you should become overly attached to it, because it doesn’t work for higher (or lower) grades.
-See section 1.10 for a more general formula.
+Equation 6a is a very useful formula, but you should not become overly attached to it, because it only applies to grade=1 vectors.
+It doesn’t work for higher or lower grades.
+See section 2.10 for a more general formula.

-Along almost-similar lines, the formula P·Q=(PQ + Q)/2 works for any combination of vectors and/or scalars (grade≤1).
-See section 1.11 for a more general formulas.
+Equation 6b is only slightly more general.
+It works for any combination of vectors and/or scalars (grade≤1).
+See section 2.11 for some more general formulas.

-Again we emphasize that this useful formula only works when both P and Q are vectors.
-I keep mentioning this, because some authors take equation 4 to be the “definition” of geometric product (based on some sort of pre-existing notion of dot and wedge).
+This useful formula only works when both P and Q are vectors.
+I keep mentioning this, because some authors take equation 7 to be the “definition” of geometric product (based on some sort of pre-existing notion of dot and wedge).
 They can get away with that for the product of two plain old vectors, but it fails for higher (or lower) grades, and creates lots of confusion.

-Another corollary is that the dot product of two vectors is symmetric, while the wedge product is antisymmetric:
+As another corollary of equation 6, we see that the dot product of two vectors is symmetric, while the wedge product of two vectors is antisymmetric:

 Let’s investigate the properties of the dot product.
 We restrict attention to ordinary grade=1 vectors.
 We will show that the dot product defined here behaves just like the dot product you recall from ordinary vector algebra.
 For starters, we are going to argue that P·P behaves like a scalar.